Shamanism and Shamanic Healing

 And yet, what we call ‘shamanism’ is quite simply the oldest spiritual path on the planet, and is in essence a deep relationship with the living qualities of all things and participation with the sacred in all things.
 At its root, a vitalistic way of life is our birthright as human beings.
 This does not mean that it is at all acceptable to force one’s way into a culture that has been disenfranchised, take what one likes, and walk off with it.
 There are ways to find one’s steps on a shamanic path that are not appropriative or violent.
 At its heart, no single culture ‘owns’ shamanism - yet each culture owns their specific traditions, practices, regalia, rituals and rites that codify their specific version of what Westerners call shamanism.
 These cultural traditions must be regarded with respect and not appropriated or borrowed, unless under the explicit instruction of a member of that community.

 Grappling with the issues of modernity, globalization and history can leave one at a bit of a loss as to how to maintain an authentic nature-based spirituality.
-I am honored to have learned from teachers who maintain the highest integrity in respecting the indigenous teachers from whom they've learned, and who distill the essence of what is universal in shamanic traditions worldwide.
+I am grateful to have learned from teachers who maintain the highest integrity in respecting the indigenous teachers from whom they've learned, and who distill the essence of what is universal in shamanic traditions worldwide, and engage in rigorous reciprocity.
 I would go so far as to say that the survival of the human race depends upon restoring a deep reverence for the planet and all of life, and I strive to live by these principles in our contemporary times.